Paper Chan's Little Guide to Minecraft Server Optimization!

 Rules to follow:

-This ensures that all entities have a chance to despawn before hitting the bordering chunk.
-Thus, it preserves natural mob density and prevents unnecessary mob spawning or despawning attempts.
+This ensures that all entities have a chance to despawn before hitting the bordering chunk, thus preserving natural mob density and preventing unnecessary mob spawning or despawning attempts.

-To individually define the horizontal and vertical despawn ranges, two additional lines should be added under the monster.hard section, as shown below.
+To individually define the horizontal and vertical despawn ranges, two additional lines should be added under the monster.hard section, as shown in the snippet below.

 despawn-ranges: